Athletic Director: Mr. Brad Hayes

 NATIONAL FRENCH HONOR SOCIETY: Membership is available to students who are enrolled in French II or French III and who meet established national academic requirements.

 NATIONAL ART HONOR SOCIETY: National Art Honor Society supports the needs of artistically gifted school-age young people.
-NAHS provides opportunities for young artists to share their abilities through exhibitions, art-related community service, and leadership, while fostering knowledge of career opportunities and scholarships in the visual arts field.
+NAHS provides opportunities for young artists to share their abilities through exhibitions, art-related community service, and leadership while fostering knowledge of career opportunities and scholarships in the visual arts field.
 Open to 10th-12th grade students at JCCHS who meet specific academic requirements.
 Activities include the same as art club, as well as the NAHS State Convention and Induction Ceremony.

 NATIONAL HONOR SOCIETY: A leadership and service organization open to sophomores, juniors, and seniors.
 Requirements to join the National Honor Society are to have and maintain a 95 average, exemplary conduct (i.e. no discipline referrals) and participation in mandatory service projects/activities.

-PROM COMMITTEE: A committee of juniors who are responsible for planning the senior prom throughout spring semester.
+PROM COMMITTEE: A committee of juniors who are responsible for planning the senior prom throughout the spring semester.
 The committee decides on the theme and decorations in addition to handling ticket sales & setting up for prom.

 SKILLS USA: See CTAE Student Organizations